SithumUD/safevoice/README.md

 ## 🏗️ System Architecture & Infrastructure

-The SafeVoice ecosystem follows a decoupled microservices-ready architecture containerized with Docker and orchestrated on dedicated Linux Virtual Machines (VMs/VPS).
+The SafeVoice ecosystem follows a decoupled microservices-ready architecture.
+The backend is containerized with Docker and deployed on a **DigitalOcean Droplet**, while all web frontends are hosted on **Netlify's global CDN**.

 ```
                              ┌──────────────────────────────────────────────┐